nickem00/GroupExamTwo/README.md

     source .venv/Scripts/activate
     ```

-4. **Install Make**: Make is a build automation tool that simplifies the process of running commands.
-If you don't have Make installed, you can install it using the package manager of your operating system.
+4. **Install Required Packages**: To ensure that you will be able to run the tests, you have to have the necessary packages installed.
+You can install them using this command in the terminal:

+    ```bash
+    make install
+    ```

 5. **Run Tests**: To run the complete test suite, execute the below command in the terminal: